carlosperate/ArduinoCore-Template/README.md

 This is a template to create an Arduino Hardware Core.

 ## Information used to populate project files

 - Vendor name: Your Name
+- Core full name: Arduino Core Template
+- Core short name: template
-- Board name: Arduino Template Board
+- Board 1 name: Arduino Core Template Board One
 - Version: 0.0.1